rachel-hunter-smhs/mcmlter_randomforrestPPS/README.md

 ## Notes
 - File paths are hard coded for the original author's environment; modify them to match your own directory layout.
 - Some scripts read intermediate outputs produced by others, so run them in the order shown above.
-- The repository does not include the large CSV input data or the generated result directories.
+- The repository does not include the CSV input data or the generated result directories.